modyo/modyo-docs/docs/en/platform/core/integration.md

 #### Register a new client application

-1. Access the administrative console, for example [https://keycloak.example.com/auth/[(https://keycloak.example.com/auth/) and add a new realm.
+1. Access the administrative console, for example [https://keycloak.example.com/auth/](https://keycloak.example.com/auth/) and add a new realm.
-2. Add a client application using `openid-connect` as **Client Protocol** for integration with Modyo.
+2. Add a client application using `openid-connect` as the **Client Protocol** for integration with Modyo.
-3. Set **Access Type** `confidential` and leave only the **Standard Flow** enabled.
+3. Set **Access Type** to `confidential` and leave only the **Standard Flow** enabled.
 4. Configure the **Valid Redirect URIs** with the callback and logout URLs of the Modyo account, using the URLs related to the `/auth/openidc/callback` and`/logout * `account.

 #### Integration Settings

 The following configuration is valid for both Team and Customer user integrations.

-1. Access **Configuration/Configuration of customers> Integrations> OpenID Connect** and complete **Client ID** and **Secret** with the name of the client and the credentials that appear in the tab **Credentials** of the client in Keycloak.
+1. Access **Settings/Customer settings> Integrations> OpenID Connect** and complete **Client ID** and **Secret** with the name of the client and the credentials that appear in the tab **Credentials** of the client in Keycloak.
-2. In Issuer, fill in with the URL of the realm, for example, for realm my-realm the URL is `https://keycloak.example.com/auth/realms/my-realm`.
+2. In Issuer, fill in the URL of the realm, for example, for realm my-realm the URL is `https://keycloak.example.com/auth/realms/my-realm`.
 3. Click **Launch discovery service**.
 This will complete most of the settings.
 4. Configure the **Scopes** with the scopes required for the application.
 Use `openid, email, profile` in case you don't have custom scopes.